SolaceTraining/solace-workshop-scs/codelab.md

 ### Deploying the Tweet Board
 At this point we have created our "04-scs-sink-twitterboard" application and it needs to be deployed.
 Time to see if you've been paying attention!
 Deploy it in the same way you deployed the apps in the previous section.
-**Don't forget to update the service in the manifest.yml file to point to your PubSub+ service!**

 ![story_section5_g2](images/story_section5_g2.png)